 At Skillseed, we occupy a unique space as both practitioners and trainers.
-Our training is informed and nuanced by our experience and insights gleaned from over half a decade of field work, research and consulting both in Singapore and overseas.
-We are candid about sharing real case studies of both success and failure, and we also bring to the table best practices we have learned from our global community partners who are doing incredible work in their respective fields.
+Our training is informed and nuanced by our experience and insights gleaned from over half a decade of field work, research, and consulting, both in Singapore and overseas.
+We are candid about sharing real case studies of both success and failure, reflecting upon our own experiences, as well as the best practices shared by our global network of community partners doing outstanding work in their respective fields.

 We look forward to sharing what we have learned with you!

 Social impact tools

 Build your capacity to innovate and make sustained impact.
 Cultivate creative confidence, encourage entrepreneurial dare, empathise with your stakeholders, learn to identify assets, and work together for sustainable solutions!
 Curate your own personalised program from our suite of offerings, or opt for the whole package for a comprehensive training in entrepreneurial approaches to social impact.
 See samples of the canvases we use during our workshops here.